cropgeeks/hpc-help/faq.rst

 What hardware is available on the cluster?
 ------------------------------------------

-The cluster has 55 physical nodes, providing a total of 3,528 (hyperthreaded) Intel Xeon compute cores and 15,296 GB of memory.
+The cluster has 55 physical nodes, providing a total of 1,764 Intel Xeon compute cores (3,528 threads) and 15,296 GB of memory.
 A 1.5 PB parallel storage array is complemented by a further petabyte of backup capacity.
 A full description is provided on the :doc:`system-overview` page.

 How do I get an account on the system?